Kai Tak Airport: Closure and legacy of Kai Tak Airport

-A ceremony celebrating the end of the airport was held inside the control tower after the last flight took off.
-Richard Siegel, then-director of civil aviation, gave a brief speech ending with the words "Goodbye Kai Tak, and thank you", before dimming the lights briefly and then turning them off.
+With the ferry flight's takeoff to Chek Lap Kok, a ceremony celebrating the end of the airport was held inside the control tower, with then-director of civil aviation Richard Siegel, giving a brief speech; he ended with the words "Goodbye Kai Tak, and thank you", before dimming the lights briefly and then turning them off.

-After the last plane, a Cathay Pacific A340-300, took off from Kai Tak International Airport to the new Hong Kong International Airport at 01:28 HKT, Kai Tak was closed, transferring its ICAO and IATA airport codes to the replacement airport at Chek Lap Kok.

-The new airport at Chek Lap Kok opened at 06:00 (6:00am) on 6 July 1998 with the arrival of Cathay Pacific Flight 889 (nicknamed Polar 1) from New York.
+Chek Lap Kok opened at 06:00 (6:00 a.m.) on 6 July 1998 with the arrival of Cathay Pacific Flight 889 (nicknamed Polar 1) from New York–JFK.
 The first week of operations was disrupted by a sequence of IT failures based around software bugs in the Flight Information Display System.
 This in turn disrupted baggage handling and airbridge allocation.
-But by the end of the first week these challenges, and other teething problems, were largely resolved, the new airport was exceeding Kai Tak performance measures.
+But by the end of the first week these challenges, and other teething problems, were largely resolved, and the new airport was exceeding Kai Tak performance measures.
 The exception was the new airport's main air cargo terminal built and operated by HACTL as a franchisee.
 The terminal faced major difficulties in coming into operation on 6 July, such that it closed again on 7 July to enable the franchisee to implement a major recovery programme.
-The disruption this caused to air cargo operations at the new airport led the government to temporarily reactivate for a month Kai Tak's cargo terminal.
+The disruption this caused to air cargo operations at the new airport led the government to temporarily reactivate Kai Tak's cargo terminal for a month.
 During this period, the airport was given temporary ICAO code VHHX.

-The Kai Tak passenger terminal later housed government offices, automobile dealerships and showrooms, a go-kart racecourse, a bowling alley, a snooker hall, a golf range and other recreational facilities.
-In the mid 2000s, the passenger terminal and hangars were demolished.
+The Kai Tak passenger terminal later housed government offices, automobile dealerships and showrooms, gaming arcades, a mall, shopping centers, a go-kart racecourse, a bowling alley, a snooker hall, a mini-golf range and other recreational facilities.
+In the mid-2000s, the passenger terminal and hangars were demolished.
 Many aviation enthusiasts were upset at the demise of Kai Tak because of the unique runway 13 approach.
 As private aviation was no longer allowed at Chek Lap Kok (having moved to Sek Kong Airfield), some enthusiasts had lobbied to keep about 1 km of the Kai Tak runway for general aviation, but the suggestion was rejected as the Government had planned to build a new cruise terminal at Kai Tak.

-The Hong Kong stop of Celine Dion's Let's Talk About Love World Tour was held on the airport's tarmac on 25 January 1999.
+The Hong Kong stop of Celine Dion's Let's Talk About Love World Tour was held on the airport's apron on 25 January 1999.

 Until its retirement in 2018, the name Kai Tak was one of the names used in the lists of tropical cyclone names in the northwest Pacific Ocean.
 Submitted by Hong Kong, it was used four times.

-BMW also used to test its hydrogen cars on the former Kai Tak apron area.
+BMW used to test its hydrogen cars on the former Kai Tak apron area, while a golf course was set up at the end of Runway 31.